 d.
 Opportunities for students to observe, evaluate, question and discuss with their supervisor(s) what they are learning/observing during their placement

 2. Communicating the details of the placement to the student and the MI Program Coordinator prior to the placement commencement

 3. Functioning as the principal contact with the School and reporting any concerns to the MI Program Coordinator.

 4. Making yourself available during regular business hours to counsel the student, or to be consulted by the student.

 5. Reviewing the progress of the Practicum

 6. Submitting the supervisor’s Practicum report by the required deadline.
-The practicum may be undertaken only after completion of the first year of the MLIS program (or for part-time students, after completion of at least 6 core courses).
+The practicum may be undertaken only after completion of the first year of the MI program (or for part-time students, after completion of at least 6 core courses).
 The Practicum may be completed during the April – August period or, concurrently with classes during the fall term of the second year.

 Are there necessary elements of a Practicum placement, or is it just a 100-hour project?

 During the Practicum placement, the student is expected to contribute to the activities of the workplace and to meet the same demands of work production and responsibility expected by the organization of its regular employees.

 Is there a formal agreement governing a placement?